 BucketClient

-The BucketClient class in the multicloudj library provides a comprehensive, cloud-agnostic interface to interact with individual buckets in object storage services like AWS S3, Azure Blob Storage, and Google Cloud Storage.
+The BucketClient class in the multicloudj library provides a comprehensive, cloud-agnostic interface to interact with individual buckets in object storage services like AWS S3, Google Cloud Storage, and Alibaba Cloud OSS.

 This client enables uploading, downloading, deleting, listing, copying, and managing blob metadata and multipart uploads across multiple cloud providers.